ibexa/documentation-developer/docs/tutorials/enterprise_beginner/5_create_newsletter_form.md

 ### Add stylesheet

-The remaining step in configuring the block is adding the CSS styling.
+The remaining step in configuring the block is adding CSS styling.
 Add the following code to `web/assets/css/style.css`:

 ``` css